 Causes of achilles tendinitis

 Achilles tendinitis is generally not associated with a particular injury.
-The issue originates from repetitive stress on the tendon.
-This can often happen if we push ourselves an excessive amount too early, but additional factors will make it prone to develop tendinitis, including:
+The issue originates from repetitive stress on the tendon and can often happen if we push ourselves an excessive amount too early.
+Therefore additional factors can make it prone to develop tendinitis including:

 • Sudden rise in the amount or intensity of exercise activity